Natural Resources: Definition, Types, and Examples

 Let's learn about different types of natural resources:

-1. Renewable Resources: Resources that can never run out or can replenish through natural processes after a finite interval of time are said to be renewable resources.
-Eg. forest, wind, water and solar energy.
+Resources that can never run out or can be replenished through natural processes after a finite interval of time are said to be renewable resources.
+Eg. forest, wind, water, and solar energy.
 Renewable resources can replenish themselves at the same rate at which they are used however the rate of consumption of renewable resources must also be managed to avoid the depletion of the renewable resources.

-2. Non-Renewable Resources: These are finite resources or we can say that they are exhaustible resources, once they are exhausted, it will take them millions of years to form.
-Eg. Minerals, fossil fuels etc.
+These are finite resources or we can say that they are exhaustible resources, once they are exhausted, it will take them millions of years to form.
+Eg. Minerals, fossil fuels, etc.

 Let us now learn about the major difference between renewable resources and non-renewable resources: